 Back at sea level in the northwest is quaint Stanley and the Nut.
 Here you can admire the dramatic coastal scenery with Fairy Penguins swimming ashore at night.
-Further west at Arthur River the coastline is wild and rugged at the “The Edge of the World” a sight you don’t want to miss on a Tasmania road trip.
+Further west at Arthur River, the coastline is wild and rugged at the “The Edge of the World” a sight you don’t want to miss on a Tasmania road trip.

 Tasmania’s unique wildlife will delight you, and you can expect to see pademelons, kangaroos, possums and wallabies as you explore.
 In 2 weeks in Tasmania, I saw wombats in the wild on Cradle Mountain, a quoll, and endangered Tasmanian Devils at the “Unzoo” in Port Arthur.

 This Tasmania road trip includes visits to stunning UNESCO World Heritage-listed National Parks.
 You’ll need to buy a Tasmanian National Parks Pass online or at a National Park Centre.
-I bought my 2-month holiday pass on the Spirit of Tasmania ($80).
-Day passes are also available ($24 per vehicle).
+I bought my 2-month holiday pass on the Spirit of Tasmania (A$82.40).
+Day passes are also available (A$41.20 per vehicle).

 I travelled solo and began my Tasmania road trip on the east coast in April where the autumn weather was warm, sunny and good for camping.
 But in the second week of my trip, the weather turned cold with heavy rain and snow in the mountains.
 In Hobart and further west, I stayed in hotels and was warm and comfortable because the weather was too cold for camping.

 I loved the flexibility of driving on my Tasmania road trip, and I took my own car.
 I drove from Sydney to Melbourne and put my car on the ferry across the Bass Strait on the ferry.
 The Spirit of Tasmania sails from Melbourne to Devonport and takes about 9 hours to cross the Bass Strait from mainland Australia.
 I booked a cabin and slept comfortably through the night.

-This road trip itinerary begins and ends in Devonport, but you could easily fly to Launceston or Hobart and hire a car and travel a similar route.
+This 2 week Tasmania itinerary begins and ends in Devonport, but you could easily fly to Launceston or Hobart and hire a car and travel a similar route.